cloudflare/workers-docs/build-an-application/tutorials/build-a-slack-bot.md

 Cloudflare's command-line tool for managing Worker projects, Wrangler, has great support for templates – pre-built collections of code that make it easy to get started writing Workers.
 We'll make use of the default JavaScript template to start building our project.

-In the command line, let's generate our Worker project, using Wrangler's [worker-template](<https://github.com/cloudflare/worker-template>), and passing the project name "slack-bot":
+In the command line, let's generate our Worker project, using Wrangler's [worker-template](https://github.com/cloudflare/worker-template), and passing the project name "slack-bot":

 ```
 wrangler generate slack-bot https://github.com/cloudflare/worker-template
 cd slack-bot
 ```

 Wrangler templates are just Git repositories, so if you want to create your own templates, or use one from our [Template Gallery], there's a ton of options to help you get started.

 Cloudflare's `worker-template` includes support for building and deploying JavaScript-based projects.
 Inside of our new `slack-bot` directory, `index.js` represents the entry-point to our Cloudflare Workers application.

 All Cloudflare Workers applications start by listening for `fetch` events, which are fired when a client makes a request to a Workers route.
 When that request occurs, we can construct responses and return them to the user.
-This request/response pattern should be familiar to web application developers who have worked with tools like Express.js, but if it doesn't feel familiar, don't worry!
 This tutorial will walk you through understanding how the request/response pattern works, and how we can use it to build fully-featured applications.

 ```javascript
 addEventListener("fetch", event => {